-Cover Sheet: Begin the Project Title followed by a substantive subtitle, which should describe the project in concise, informative language so that a scientifically or technically literate reader could understand what the project is about.
+Cover Sheet: The Project Title followed by a substantive subtitle, which should describe the project in concise, informative language so that a scientifically or technically literate reader can understand what the project is about.
 List any project collaborators.

 Project Budget: The project budget should be included as a supplementary document.
-The Carryl B Martin award is intended to fund the costs of undertaking research.
-Please note that the funds cannot be used as a salary or stipend for the researcher.
+The Martin-Orrell grant is intended to fund the costs of undertaking research.
+Please note that the funds cannot be used as a salary or stipend for the researcher or for equipment.
 Examples of the kinds of expenses that may be included in the proposal budget are the following (please note that this list is illustrative and not inclusive):

-- Costs associated with travel and related expenses to conduct research at field sites, archives, specialized collections, and/or facilities away from applicants home base.
+- Costs associated with travel and related expenses to conduct research at field sites, archives, specialized collections, and/or facilities away from the applicant’s home base.